JERRY LEE LEWIS

 Jerry Lee Lewis was born on September 29th, 1935, in Ferriday, Louisiana.
-He began playing the piano at age 9, copying the styles of preachers and black musicians.
+He began playing the piano at age 9, copying the styles of preachers and black musicians that traveled through the area.
 He signed with Sun Records in 1956 and quickly became a star.
-He was inducted into the first class of the Rock and Roll Hall of Fame in 1986.
+He was the first person inducted into the first class of the Rock and Roll Hall of Fame in 1986.

 With his innovative and flamboyant piano playing style, Jerry Lee Lewis emerged as one of rock music’s early showman in the 1950s.
 His musical talents became apparent early on in life.
 He taught himself to play piano and sang in church growing up.
 Lewis listened to such radio shows as the Grand Ole Opry and Louisiana Hayride.
 Jimmie Rodgers, Hank Williams and Al Jolson were some of his early influences.